 What to expect at your appointment for a complaint of thoracic pain:

 You should expect to provide a full medical history to your healthcare provider.
-An event or physical complaint that you think is entirely unrelated to your thoracic back pain may provide essential information needed to make a correct diagnosis.
+An event such as a car accident or any physical complaint that you think is entirely unrelated to your thoracic back pain may provide essential information needed to make a correct diagnosis.

 - History of cancer